Varaha: Depictions

-The earth may be personified as the goddess Bhudevi in Indian sculpture.
-Bhudevi is often shown as a small figure in the icon.
+The earth may be shown as the goddess Bhumi in Indian sculpture.
+Bhumi is often shown as a small figure in the icon.
 She may be seated on or dangling from one of Varaha's tusks, or is seated on the corner of his folded elbow or his shoulder and supports herself against the tusk or the snout, as being lifted from the waters.
 In later Indian paintings, the whole earth or a part of it is depicted lifted up by Varaha's tusks.
-In Mahabalipuram, a rare portrayal shows an affectionate Varaha looking down to Bhudevi, who he carries in his arms.
+In Mahabalipuram, a rare portrayal shows an affectionate Varaha looking down to Bhumi, who he carries in his arms.
 The earth may be portrayed as a globe, a flat stretch of mountainous land or an elaborate forest landscape with buildings, temples, humans, birds, and animals.
 The defeated demon may be depicted trampled under Varaha's feet or being killed in combat by Varaha.
 Nagas (snake gods) and their consorts Naginis (snake goddesses), residents of the underworld, may be depicted as swimming in the ocean with hands folded as a mark of devotion.
 Varaha may be also depicted standing on a snake or other minor creatures, denoting the cosmic waters.
 Sometimes, Lakshmi - Vishnu's primary consort - is depicted in the scene near the right foot of Varaha.

 The Udayagiri Varaha panel is an example of an elaborate depiction of Varaha legend.
 It presents the goddess earth as the dangling woman, the hero as the colossal giant.
 His success is cheered by a galaxy of the divine as well as human characters valued and revered in the 4th-century.
 Their iconography of individual characters is found in Hindu texts.

 Two iconographical forms of Varaha are popular.
-Yajna Varaha – denoting yajna (sacrifice) – is seated on a lion-throne and flanked by Bhudevi and Lakshmi.
-As Pralaya Varaha – indicative of lifting the earth from the stage of the pralaya (the dissolution of the universe) – he is depicted only with Bhudevi.
+Yajna Varaha – denoting yajna (sacrifice) – is seated on a lion-throne and flanked by Bhumi and Lakshmi.
+As Pralaya Varaha – indicative of lifting the earth from the stage of the pralaya (the dissolution of the universe) – he is depicted only with Bhumi.
 Varaha may be depicted with Lakshmi alone too.
 In such sculptures, he may be depicted identically to Vishnu in terms of iconography with Vishnu's attributes; the boar head identifying the icon as Varaha.
 Lakshmi may be seated on his thigh in such portrayals.

-Varaha often features in the Dashavatara stele – where the ten major avatars of Vishnu are portrayed – sometimes surrounding Vishnu.
+Varaha often features in the Dashavatar stele – where the ten major avatars of Vishnu are portrayed – sometimes surrounding Vishnu.
 In the Vaikuntha Vishnu (four-headed Vishnu) images, the boar is shown as the left head.
 Varaha's shakti (energy or consort) is the Matrika (mother goddess) Varahi, who is depicted with a boar head like the god.
 The Vishnudharmottara Purana prescribes Varaha be depicted as a boar in the Lingodbhava icon of Shiva.